Jack Lew: Ambassador to Israel

-In January 2024, Lew advocated the US State Department to approve Boeing manufactured GBU-39 Small Diameter Bomb sales to Israel, asserting that the Israeli air force would minimize civilian death.
-GBU-39 bombs were later identified in attacks on dense civilian areas, including the Tel al-Sultan attack, Al-Sardi school attack, and Al-Tabaeen school attack.
-Embassy officials in both Jerusalem and Washington say that concerns about civilian death tolls, including the targeting of Palestinian embassy employees and their families, were brought to Lew repeatedly.
-Such concerns were not found in Lew's diplomatic cables.
+In January 2024, Lew advocated the US State Department to approve sales of Boeing manufactured GBU-39 Small Diameter Bomb to Israel, asserting that the Israeli air force had a "decades-long proven track record" of minimizing civilian death.
+At the time of Lew's assessment, Amnesty International had already documented the use of GBU-39 bombs in an attack on civilians in May 2023, several months before October 7th.
+Embassy officials in both Jerusalem and Washington said that concerns about civilian death tolls, including the targeting of Palestinian embassy employees and their families, were brought to Lew repeatedly.
+Such concerns were not mentioned in Lew's diplomatic cables.
+GBU-39 bombs were later identified in attacks on multiple dense civilian areas, including attacks on the Tel al-Sultan refugee camp, the Al-Sardi school in the Nuseirat refugee camp, and the Al-Tabaeen school which was also being used to house several thousand displaced Palestinians.